 Prices Are There For A Reason

-Believe it or not, we have built quite the reputation and people love to come to our garage sale!
+Believe it or not, we have built quite a reputation, and people love to come to our garage sale!
 I’m sounding pretty confident there, right?
-They know we have great stuff at reasonable prices and we just don’t mess around.
-Show us your garage sale etiquette people!
+They know we have great stuff at reasonable prices, and we just don’t mess around.
+Show us your garage sale etiquette, people!